Compound V2 Overview

 Advantage of Compound

-• Suppose you are bearing on price of ETH
+- Suppose you are bearish on price of ETH

-• If price of ETH falls, you can use your stablecoin to buy (cheap) ETH to pay of debt
+- If price of ETH falls, you can use your stablecoin to buy (cheap) ETH to pay off debt

 cTokens

-• The compound protocol must escrow tokens as a depositor in order to mainthan that liquidity for the platform itself and to keep track of each person’s ownership stake in each market
+- The compound protocol must escrow tokens as a depositor in order to maintain that liquidity for the platform itself and to keep track of each person’s ownership stake in each market

-• A naive approach woul be to keep track of the number inside a contract
+- A naive approach would be to keep track of the number inside a contract

-• Compound does this using a cToken, and this one of the platform’s important innovations
+- Compound does this using a cToken, and this is one of the platform’s important innovations

 Burn and mint